A. Sex vs. Reproduction

-The first big surprise is how early sex came onto the scene.
+The first big surprise is how early it came onto the scene.
 Like so many major evolutionary developments, sexual reproduction did not happen all at once.
 It was not invented by your generation or your parents’ generation.
 It was not first practiced by humans, or even animals.
-The first creatures to reproduce sexually were single-celled.
-In fact, some elements of sex were already found in LUCA, the colony of protobionts that preceded cellular life itself!
+The first creatures to reproduce sexually were single-celled!

 Recall that even bacteria are able to literally have sex.
 It is often called horizontal gene transfer or recombination.
 Genetic material may pass from one bacterium to another.
 In early life, this could have happened when cellular membranes were poorly formed and DNA could occasionally escape from one cell into another.
 Later in bacterial history, membranes were more impermeable, but pieces of DNA could still be transmitted by viruses.
 Genes can also be transferred when one cell eats another or when two cells fuse.
 We have discussed the transfer of DNA from mitochondria to host cells in endosymbiosis.
 Such exchanges of DNA contributed greatly to the variety of life as cells evolved over the gigayears.